 Is Cats Directed By a Cat (and If Not, Why)?

-A human directed the movie CATS.
+A human directed the movie CATS, and most likely that call came down to opposable thumbs and whether a cat would actually answer to studio heads (or anyone else).
 The film is the product of Tom Hooper, who won the Best Director Oscar for making THE KING’S SPEECH.
 That film also won Best Picture, and his follow-ups to that movie, LES MISÉRABLES and THE DANISH GIRL, were both big awards players as well.

 Hooper says he fell in love with “Cats” when he first saw the show at 10 years old and that he has “such a vivid memory of what an extraordinary experience it was — the excitement, the mystery, the fun.”
 He promises that the film will be “’Cats’ on a much bigger scale than you can possibly imagine.”